makemeunsee/interpolateme/README.md

 * "--f" for fullscreen
 * "--b" to draw both faces, back and front
 * "--c xxx" to specify the number of cuts to apply on the model.
-Warning: very memory heavy for values >= 2000.
 * "--s someString" to specify the seed to use to randomize the cuts
 * "--a" to use an alternative maze generator